BrianJr03/Issa-Chat-App/README.md

 ## Features
 - ### Chat with ChatGPT
-  - Only an OpenAI API Key is needed to chat with chatGPT (`gpt-3.5-turbo`)
+  - Only an OpenAI API Key is needed to chat with ChatGPT (`gpt-3.5-turbo`)
   - Add `Conversational Context` to personalize responses from ChatGPT
     - Example: "You are my sarcastic assistant"